 The presumption that supervisors and managers are employers is rebuttable.
 The Election Supervisor will presume that any person who meets the definition of supervisor or manager is a representative of an employer and thus an employer under the Rules.
-The candidate or his/her campaign may rebut this presumption by proving that the person (1) was not acting at the behest of the employer; (2) was not acting in furtherance of the employer's electoral preference; and (3) would not reasonably be seen by IBT members as acting in furtherance of the employer's electoral preference; and (32, 2000).
+The candidate or his/her campaign may rebut this presumption by proving that the person (1) was not acting at the behest of the employer; (2) was not acting in furtherance of the employer's electoral preference; and (3) would not reasonably be seen by IBT members as acting in furtherance of the employer's electoral policy or candidate preference.
+See, e.g., Hoffa 2001 Unity Slate, 00 EAD 36 (October 12, 2000).